leaderanalytics/LeaderPivot.BlazorDemo/README.md

 ![Leader Analytics](./logo.png)

-# Blazor Demo Application for LeaderPivot.Blazor
+# Blazor Demo Application for LeaderPivot

 LeaderPivot.Blazor is an easy to use pivot table control for Blazor applications.

 This demo application showcases some of the features of LeaderPivot.Blazor.
 It also provides a copy/paste template you can use to implement the control in your app.
-You will also want to look at the [LeaderPivot.TestData repository](https://github.com/leaderanalytics/LeaderPivot.TestData) for examples of how to create `Measures` and `Dimensions`.
+Look at the [LeaderPivot.TestData repository](https://github.com/leaderanalytics/LeaderPivot.TestData) for examples of how to create `Measures` and `Dimensions`.

-* Click the Controls button in the upper right corner of the page to customize the look of the control.
+* In the demo app, click the Controls button in the upper right corner of the page to customize the look of the control.

 * Dimension buttons can be dragged within an axis or across axis to re-dimension the displayed data.
 Clicking a dimension buttons toggles the sort direction for that dimension.